fdazen/fda-documentation/tape_chart.md

 ![tape_chart_28.png]({{site.baseurl}}/images/tape_chart_28.png)

-- Notice that you can organize each column in ascending/decreasing order by clicking on the arrows next to each of the column title:
+- You can organize each column in ascending/decreasing order by clicking on the arrows next to each of the column title:

 ![tape_chart_29.png]({{site.baseurl}}/images/tape_chart_29.png)